buldezir/buldezir.github.io/index.markdown

 Install like normal Mac OS

 ### Use
-Use like normal mac :) all features like handoff will work *The only bad side* with BCM94360NG my wifi work on speeds much lower than intended. basicaly some time after connection it drops to 27mbps.
+Use like normal mac :) all features like handoff will work.
+*The only bad side* with BCM94360NG my wifi work on speeds much lower than intended. basicaly some time after connection it drops to 27mbps.
-After install follow https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb to make system bootable without usb
+After install follow [OpenCore-Post-Install](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb) to make system bootable without usb